-Lake Kaindy, meaning birch tree lake in Kazakh, is a 400 metres long lake located in Kolsai National Park in the Kazakhstan side of the Tian Shan mountain range, it lies 300km south east the city of Almaty, Kazaksthan.
-The sunken forest of Lake Kaindy with its’ bright turquoise waters is a little known natural phenomenon in Central Asia formed after the 1911 Kebin earthquake.
+Lake Kaindy, meaning birch tree lake in Kazakh, is a 400 metres long lake located in Kolsai National Park in the Kazakhstan side of the Tian Shan mountain range, it lies 300km south east the city of Almaty.
+The stunning sunken forest of Lake Kaindy is a must-see on your travels in Kazakhstan.

 How Lake Kaindy was formed